lets-data/letsdata-javascript-interface/README.md

 ## How to Implement:
 * Create a copy of the code by Forking the repo to your account.
 * Plan your dataset as to what is the read destination, the write destination, the error destination and compute engine.
 Depending on these, you'll need to implement the interfaces.
-    * For SQS read, implement the `letsdata_interfaces.sqs.QueueMessageReader`
+    * For SQS read, implement the `letsdata_interfaces.readers.sqs.QueueMessageReader`
-    * For Kinesis read, implement the `letsdata_interfaces.sqs.KinesisRecordReader`
+    * For Kinesis read, implement the `letsdata_interfaces.readers.sqs.KinesisRecordReader`
-    * For S3 read, implement the `letsdata_interfaces.parsers.SingleFileParser`
+    * For S3 read, implement the `letsdata_interfaces.readers.parsers.SingleFileParser`
-    * For Sagemaker read, implement the `letsdata_interfaces.sagemaker.SagemakerVectorsInterface`
+    * For Sagemaker read, implement the `letsdata_interfaces.readers.sagemaker.SagemakerVectorsInterface`
 * In the forked repo, implement the interfaces for the usecases.
 Example implementation of these are in the examples repo.
 * Update the build.sh
     * with your AWS account